SkriptLang/Skript/code-conventions.md

 Skript must run with assertations enabled; use them in your development environment. \
 The JVM flag <code>-ea</code> is used to enable them.

+## Code Complexity

+Dense, highly-complex code should be avoided to preserve readability and to help with future maintenance, especially within a single method body.

+There are many available metrics for measuring code complexity (for different purposes); [we have our own](https://stable.skriptlang.org/Radical_Complexity.pdf).
+There are no strict limits for code complexity, but you may be encouraged (or required) to reformat or break up methods into smaller, more manageable chunks.
+If in doubt, keep things simple.

 ## Minecraft Features